bernard-saxion/socketchess/README.md

 # socketchess
-Java chess game across sockets
+Java chess game across sockets for the subject visual programming at Saxion University of Applied Sciences, Enschede, The Netherlands.